MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P0-Whats-GOL/content.md

 slug: what-game-of-life
 ---

-In this tutorial you are going to familiarize yourself with Objective-C and a game development tool called SpriteBuilder by making a mobile version of Conway's Game of Life.
+In this tutorial you are going to familiarize yourself with Swift and a game development tool called SpriteBuilder by making a mobile version of Conway's Game of Life.
 If you've never heard of Conway's Game of Life,